RS-485: Full duplex operation

 RS-485, like RS-422, can be made full-duplex by using four wires.
 Since RS-485 is a multi-point specification, however, this is not necessary or desirable in many cases.
 RS-485 and RS-422 can interoperate with certain restrictions.

-Converters, repeaters and star topology
+Converters and repeaters

 Converters between RS-485 and RS-232 are available to allow a personal computer to communicate with remote devices.
 By using repeaters very large RS-485 networks can be formed.

+Network topology

-TSB-89A, Application Guidelines for TIA/EIA-485-A does not recommend using star topology.
+TSB-89A, Application Guidelines for TIA/EIA-485-A does not recommend using star topology, as doing so may lead to long stubs (branches of the star), which can cause signal reflections that make data transmission unreliable.